20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 ### Illustrative redshift

-The key here is that we're going to discard physicality when it comes to the colour, and just show a measure of redshift.
-We can still calculate $z+1$ as per normal, and then transform our radiant flux directly - we only need the wavelength for working out the final colour, which we'll use $z+1$ for directly.
-Our intensity data is defined as the $Y$ component of the $XYZ$ colour space which represents energy, see [here](https://en.wikipedia.org/wiki/SRGB#From_sRGB_to_CIE_XYZ).
-Put more directly, after sampling our background colour - we convert to linear sRGB, and then calculate Y as:
+Given that accurate skymap data is hard to find, I'm going to discard physicality when it comes to the colour, and just show a measure of redshift.
+We can still calculate $z+1$ as per normal, and then transform our radiant flux without needing to have a specific wavelength.
+The only thing we actually need wavelengths for is generating a final colour, but instead we'll essentially just interpolate between red and blue with our $z$ value.
+When reading from a texture, our intensity data can be defined as the $Y$ component of the $XYZ$ colour space which represents energy, see [here](https://en.wikipedia.org/wiki/SRGB#From_sRGB_to_CIE_XYZ)

 $$Y = 0.2126 r + 0.7152 g + 0.0722 b$$

-Once we've calculated our new intensity via the redshift equation, its then time to perform our recolouring.
-To do this is as straightforward as interpolating between red and blue depending on the value of $z$. $z$ has a range of $[-1, +\infty]$, so its easiest to split into two branches
+Where $(r, g, b)$ is a linear sRGB colour.
+Once we've calculated our new intensity via the redshift equation, its then straightforward to perform a recolouring, and I'll show an example below. $z$ has a range of $[-1, +\infty]$, so its easiest to split into two branches

 #### Redshift Only (z > 0)